Bell crashes NASCAR playoff field with win at New Hampshire - WHIZ News

 That’s a worry for another day for Bell.

+“That car was not very good when it started the race,” team owner Joe Gibbs said.
+“It was middle-of-the-pack.
+It was struggling.
+At the end, they got him going in the right direction.”

-Bell chased down Elliott late and cruised in the No. 20 Toyota for Joe Gibbs Racing.
+Bell chased down Elliott late and led the final 42 lap for Joe Gibbs Racing.
 His only other Cup win came in the second race of the 2021 season in the Daytona road course race.

-Elliott finished second for Hendrick Motorsportsm and Bubba Wallace was third for 23XI Racing.
-Martin Truex Jr. dominated early and finished fourth. and Kevin Harvick completed the top five.
+Elliott finished second for Hendrick Motorsports and Bubba Wallace was third for 23XI Racing.
+Martin Truex Jr. dominated early and finished fourth and Kevin Harvick completed the top five.

+“We had no idea what we were running there at the end,” Wallace said.
+“I knew it was inside the top five.
+But just tire management there at the end, and we were able to capitalize.
+Just proud of everybody.
+Happy.
+It’s been hell for me the last month, so good to come out with a top five.”

+Elliott, who had led 13 laps overall when he was caught by Bell, finished first or second for the fourth straight race.

 Bell led JGR to its fourth win this season and 12th at New Hampshire.